TL;DR Answer Box

 So, What’s the Actual Move?

-Look under the hood of your ETFs – Are your holdings truly diversified across sectors?
-Or just overexposed to one macro theme?
+Are your holdings truly diversified across sectors?
+Or are you simply overexposed to one macro theme (mega-cap tech, global supply chains, rate sensitivity) without realizing it?

-Think beyond the stock market – Commodities, currencies, and inflation-protected assets may behave very differently during trade wars.
+Commodities, currencies, and inflation-protected assets can behave very differently during trade wars.

 - Gold: Often a play on weakening fiat currencies, not just a fear hedge.